mddazure/azure-vwan-microhack/README.md

 Although a Branch (site-to-site VPN) connection is part of this MicroHack, it does not cover the integration with products from  SDWAN partners.
 # Prerequisites
 To make the most of your time on this MircoHack, the green elements in the diagram above are deployed and configured for you through Terraform.
-You will focus on deploying and configuring the blue items using the portal.
+You will focus on deploying and configuring the blue items using the Azure portal and Cloud Shell.
 ## Task 1: Deploy
 Steps:
 - Log in to Azure Cloud Shell at https://shell.azure.com/ and select Bash
+- If necessary select your target subscription:

+`az account set --subscription <Name or ID of subscription>`
 - Clone the  GitHub repository:

 `git clone https://github.com/mddazure/azure-vwan-microhack`

-  - Change directory to ./azure-vwan-microhack
+  - Change directory:

+`cd ./azure-vwan-microhack`
   - Initialize terraform and download the azurerm resource provider:

 `terraform init`